jancbeck/omnivore-ai-annotations/readme.md

 ## Overview

 This serverless function can be used to automatically add annotations to Omnivore articles when a specific label (say, "summarize") is added to them.
 It uses Omnivore's [API](https://docs.omnivore.app/integrations/api.html) and [webhooks](https://docs.omnivore.app/integrations/webhooks.html) as well as [OpenAI's chat completions API](https://platform.openai.com/docs/guides/text-generation).

 ## How to Use

+**See this article for detailed instructions: https://blog.omnivore.app/p/using-chatgpt-to-automatically-add**

 For most convenience, deployment using [Vercel](https://vercel.com) is recommended.
 Theoretically it could work on other serverless functions providers but I have only tested it with Vercel.
 Vercel offers a free hobby plan that should cover basic usage of this function.